This project really excites me. Am gonna keep a track of how the railway engineers tackle the numerous problems in their way.Devraj Dasgupta | TNN

 SURFACE TRACKS

 Around Rs 3.5 crore is needed to construct every kilometre of tracks on the surface; but this estimate does not include the cost of procuring and running rakes.
+THE PLANS The railway ministry is exploring the possibility of running air-conditioned trains on an elevated track.

 THE ROUTE